What is Safe Journey Sanctum (SJS)?

 What services does SJS offer at events?

-At events, we offer peer support services, harm reduction supplies, and on-site drug identification services.
+At events, our core services are peer support and harm reduction supply distribution—including testing kits, info packets, and educational materials.
 Our trained volunteers help individuals safely navigate challenging experiences, reducing the risk of trauma and harm.
+Additionally, we’ve recently expanded to offer optional on-site drug identification services at select events.

 Are there opportunities for training or education provided by SJS?